 Armley Local Care Partnership is a well-established LCP that covers a geographical footprint of LS12.

 As an LCP we work together to look at where we can make a real difference to the health and wellbeing of the local population.
-By working together to address health inequalities locally in Armley, we are able to be more proactive, and use resources more effectively.
-Through this partnership we work with local GP surgeries, namely Armley Medical Centre, Priory View, and Thornton Medical Centre.
+By working together to address health inequalities locally in Armley, we are proactive, and use resources more effectively.
+Our GP surgeries include:

 The overarching principle that influences everything we do, is to improve mental health and wellbeing for people in Armley.
-This sits across three priority areas the partnership has identified to work on:
+This sits across three priority areas the partnership has identified:

 - Employment: engagement in local activities, social groups, volunteering, employment opportunities

-- Social prescribing: connecting people in Armley with local service
+- Social prescribing: connecting people in Armley with local services

 - Children and families: supporting people to keep well

-To enable partners to work together on these priorities, we have established a number of working groups:
+To enable partners to work together on these priorities, the following working groups meet regularly:

-We know in order to support people to keep well, ensuring children and families eat well is vital.
-A mapping exercise over Autumn 2021 showed a number of services/groups/support in the area such as food banks, food stores, cooking courses, free and low-cost hot meals and advice available for cooking on a budget, all delivered by a wealth of local organisations.
+Supporting people to stay well is vital, with a healthy diet and nutritious, affordable food a key requirement for children, families, and older adults.
+A mapping exercise over Autumn 2021 showed a number of organisations and local groups in the area such as food banks and food stores, who are delivering cooking courses, free and low-cost hot meals, and advice available for cooking on a budget.
 By working with neighbouring local care partnerships, Armley plans to identify any funding opportunities to fill gaps in provision, and link closely with current support to focus on healthy weight as appropriate.

-Similarly to mental health and food, there are a number of local organisations supporting people to access groups, activities and services in the area.
-Partners recognise there isn’t a ‘one size fits all’ approach, and how important it is to work together, know each other’s offers and be able to signpost people to the most appropriate support.
-By working together we will be able to better articulate what’s already out there and what as partners we can better deliver together, to improve the needs of local people.
+Similarly to mental health and food, there are a number of local organisations supporting people to access groups, activities, and services in the area.
+Partners recognise there is not a ‘one size fits all’ approach, and how important it is to work together, know each other’s offers and be able to signpost people to the most appropriate support.
+By working together, we will be able to better articulate what help is already out there, and what we as partners can better deliver together to improve the needs of local people.
+Partners are working together to think about how local people can be more involved in leading and developing help and support within their own communities, and the best way to communicate this.

 How to get involved